hasindu2008/squigulator/README.md

 - `-t INT`: Number of threads
 - `-K INT`: batch size (max number of reads created at once).
 Increase this for better multi-threaded efficiency at cost of more RAM.
 - `-r`: Mean read length (estimated mean only, unused for RNA).
-- `-c`: PAF file to write the alignment of simulated reads (format described [here](https://hasindu2008.github.io/f5c/docs/output#resquiggle-paf-output-format))
+- `-c`: PAF file to write the alignment of simulated reads (format described [here](https://hasindu2008.github.io/f5c/docs/output#resquiggle-paf-output-format).
+You may use [squigualiser](https://github.com/hiruna72/squigualiser) to visualise the signal annotation.)
 - `--ideal`: To generate perfect signals with no noise.
 See example [here](docs/img/ideal.svg).

 Advanced options are as below: